 When a long-term marriage is annulled, however, most states have provisions for dividing property and debts, as well as determining custody, visitation, child support, and alimony.
 Children of an annulled marriage are not considered illegitimate.

-Within the Roman Catholic Church, a couple may obtain a religious annulment after obtaining a civil divorce, so that one or both people may remarry, within the church or anywhere else, and have the second union recognized by the church.
-The grounds for annulments in the Catholic Church are different than for civil annulments.
+Within the Roman Catholic Church (and other religious institutions), a couple may obtain a religious annulment after obtaining a civil divorce, so that one or both people may remarry within the church and have the second union recognized by the church.
+The grounds for a religious annulments are different than for civil annulments.

 Learn About Divorce in Your State